Firas Zahabi

-Firas Zahabi (born February 5, 1980) is a Canadian martial artist who is the owner and head coach at Tristar Gym.
+Firas Zahabi (born 5 February 1980) is a Canadian martial artist who is the owner and head coach at Tristar Gym.
 Zahabi is known for his work with mixed martial artist Georges St-Pierre.

 Early life

-Zahabi was born on February 5, 1980, in Quebec, Canada.
-His parents were Lebanese Immigrants.
+Zahabi was born on 5 February 1980, in Quebec, Canada.
+His parents are Lebanese Immigrants.

 Growing up, Zahabi and his brothers were mainly interested in American football.
-It wasn't until 1998 when Zahabi turned 18, that he was exposed to martial arts.
+Zahabi was not exposed to martial arts until 1998, when he was aged 18.
 Zahabi became interested in martial arts after watching UFC 2 where Royce Gracie defeated all his opponents using Brazilian jiu-jitsu (BJJ).

 Zahabi attended Concordia University where he graduated with a degree in philosophy with a specialization in the Ancient Greeks.

 Martial arts career

 In 2000, Zahabi joined Tristar Gym where he trained in BJJ and Muay Thai.
 After just six months, Zahabi earned a Blue Belt in BJJ and became a part time coach at the gym.

-A few years later, Zahabi met John Danaher and would frequently make trips to Renzo Gracie Academy in New York City in order to train with him.
+A few years later, Zahabi met John Danaher and would frequently make trips to Renzo Gracie Academy in New York City to train with him.
 In 2011, Zahabi received his Black Belt in BJJ from Danaher himself.